Confidence Intervals for Seroprevalence: Introduction

 In Section \ref{sec:backtoprev}, we apply these approaches to construct confidence intervals for seroprevalence.
 We consider several choices of test statistic, including maximum likelihood estimators and generalized likelihood ratio statistics.
 We demonstrate with simulation that the intervals based on asymptotic or bootstrap approximation have coverage probabilities that, at empirically relevant parameter values and sample sizes, are close to, but potentially below, the nominal level and are approximately equi-tailed.
-By contrast, the finite-sample valid intervals are conservative, but always have coverage probabilities that satisfy the coverage requirement.
+By contrast, the finite-sample valid construction results in longer intervals on average, but always have coverage probabilities that satisfy the coverage requirement.